You can generate credentials to authenticate application requests or test model

 click the Cloudera AI tile.

-The Cloudera AI Workbenches page
+The Cloudera AI Workbenches page is

-Click Model Endpoints under Deployments
+Click Model Endpoints in the Deployments

-on the left navigation menu.
+section on the left navigation menu.

 The Model Endpoints landing page is displayed.

-From the Model Endpoints landing page, select the specific
+On the Model Endpoints landing page, select the specific

 endpoint you want to access.

-The Model Endpoint Details page displays.
+The Model Endpoint Details page is displayed.

 In the page header, click the Generate Key / Token dropdown menu and select one of the following options: